Negronii/MyNotes/front-end/interview.md

 ### Axios

-1. **What it is**: Axios is a popular, promise-based HTTP client for the browser and node.js.
-It provides a simple to use library in a small package with a very extensible interface.
-It's capable of making XMLHttpRequests from the browser and http requests from node.js, supports the Promise API, intercept request and response, transform request and response data, cancel requests, and automatic transforms for JSON data.
+1. **What it is**: Axios is a widely-used, promise-based HTTP client that works both in the browser and in node.js.
+It is a third-party library offering an enhanced and more intuitive API for making HTTP requests.
+It offers a simple yet extensible interface, capable of making XMLHttpRequests in the browser and HTTP requests in node.js.
+Axios supports the Promise API, can intercept requests and responses, transform data, cancel requests, and automatically handle JSON data.

 2. **Code Example**:
    ```javascript